Indian Army: History

-British Indian Army
+Background

-In 1776, a Military Department was created within the government of the East India Company at Kolkata.
+In 1776, a Military Department was created within the government of the East India Company at Calcutta.
 Its main function was to record orders that were issued to the army by various departments of the East India Company for the territories under its control.

-With the Charter Act of 1833, the Secretariat of the government of the East India Company was reorganised into four departments, including a Military Department.
+With the Charter Act 1833, the Secretariat of the government of the East India Company was reorganised into four departments, including a Military Department.
 The army in the presidencies of Bengal, Bombay and Madras functioned as respective Presidency Armies until 1 April 1895, when they were unified into a single force known as the Indian Army.
 For administrative convenience, it was divided into four commands, namely Punjab (including the North West Frontier), Bengal, Madras (including Burma), and Bombay (including Sind, Quetta and Aden).

-The British Indian Army was a critical force for maintaining the primacy of the British Empire, both in India and throughout the world.
-Besides maintaining the internal security of the British Raj, the Army fought in many other theatres: the Anglo-Burmese Wars; the First and Second Anglo-Sikh wars; the First, Second, and Third Anglo-Afghan wars; the First and Second opium wars, and the Boxer Rebellion in China; and in Abyssinia.
+The Indian Army was a critical force for maintaining the primacy of the British Empire, both in India and throughout the world.
+Besides maintaining internal security, the Army fought in many other theatres: Third Anglo-Afghan war; the Boxer Rebellion in China; in Abyssinia and in the First and Second World Wars.

 World wars

 The Kitchener Reforms brought the British Army to a new century.
-In the 20th century, the British Indian Army was a crucial adjunct to British forces in both world wars.
+In the 20th century, the Indian Army was a crucial adjunct to the forces of the British Empire in both world wars.
 1.3 million Indian soldiers served in World War I (1914–1918) with the Allies, in which 74,187 Indian troops were killed or missing in action.
 In 1915 there was a mutiny by Indian soldiers in Singapore.
 The United Kingdom made promises of self-governance to the Indian National Congress in return for its support but reneged on them after the war, following which the Indian Independence movement gained strength.

-The "Indianisation" of the British Indian Army began with the formation of the Prince of Wales Royal Indian Military College at Dehradun, in March 1912, to provide education to the scions of aristocratic and well-to-do Indian families and to prepare selected Indian boys for admission into the Royal Military College, Sandhurst.
+The "Indianisation" of the Indian Army began with the formation of the Prince of Wales Royal Indian Military College at Dehradun, in March 1912, to provide education to the scions of aristocratic and well-to-do Indian families and to prepare selected Indian boys for admission into the Royal Military College, Sandhurst.
 Cadets were given a King's commission, after passing out, and were posted to one of the eight units selected for Indianisation.
 Because of the slow pace of Indianisation, with just 69 officers being commissioned between 1918 and 1932, political pressure was applied, leading to the formation of the Indian Military Academy in 1932 and greater numbers of officers of Indian origin being commissioned.
 On the eve of World War II, the officer corps consisted of roughly 500 Indians holding regular commissions against approximately 3,000 British officers.